turingschool/backend-curriculum-site/module2/lessons/route_helpers.md

 |Example Entry       | root |GET | /         |movies#index     |
 |Definition (what it does)|      |    |           |                 |

 Fill in "Definition" with your understanding of what the column represents/how it can be used.
 If you're unsure of a definition, enter your best guess.
+After creating your table, cross reference yours with the table found [here](https://docs.google.com/spreadsheets/d/1AGjUE49UJajPEQHvh3plKjaem5RAGvuv5SNjZzvjD9U/edit#gid=0).

 #### Large group share
 * What is the path helper for each CRUD action?
 Which ones take an argument?